 Memorial Park stretches between the Obetz Government Center and the Street Department building, which is at the western end of Orchard Lane.
 The Obetz Athletic Club is located in Memorial Park.
 Memorial Park is also home to the Village’s annual Zucchinifest.

 With a total area of 80 acres, Memorial Park is the largest of all the existing parks.
 The park has a one-acre fishing pond stocked with largemouth bass, bluegill, and channel catfish.
 A gravel parking area is near the pond for your convenience.
 The park contains two basketball courts, three football/soccer fields, a softball/baseball complex, two concession stands, a children’s play area with playground equipment and benches, as well as a large paved parking lot.
 Paved walking paths are located throughout the park.
 Dirt nature trails are located in the wooded area around the Columbus Crew Training Facility.

 Bridlewood Park is a six-acre park located along Bridlewood Blvd.
 The park contains a playground with a swing set, slide, spring toys, and climbing toys.
 The park also has a sand volleyball court and a shelter house with picnic tables and grills.

 McFadyen Park is a three-acre park located along Jermoore Road.
 The park has swing sets and a climbing toy with slides.
 It also has a basketball court and a paved parking area.

 Lancaster Park is a four-and-a-half-acre park located along Lancaster Street.
-It contains a shelter house, playground equipment, two Bocce ball courts, and the first splash pad/ice rink combination in the country!
+It contains a shelter house, playground equipment, two Bocce ball courts, and the only splash pad/ice rink combination in the country!